yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 3. **Keep trying and fail fast and learn from experiments.** --> Startups as a true positive sampling machine.

-4. **Work hard.** --> work is the integral of time x quality of output/ time x direction measured.
+4. **Work hard.** --> work is the integral of time x quality of output / time x direction measured.

 5. **Customer obsession is key, what customers want is good for the company**